nim-lang/nimble/readme.markdown

 file, copy it into ``$babelDir/pkgs/pkgname-ver/`` and subsequently create a symlink to the binary in ``$babelDir/bin/``.
 On Windows a stub .bat file is created instead.

+Other files will be copied in the same way as they are for library packages.

 Dependencies are automatically installed before building.